 - Include testimonials (if possible)

 This website is your window to the world, your portfolio.
 Clients will gloss through it, looking for that design spark and invention.
-So build a crackerjack website, and quench their thirst with soothing design.
+So build a crackerjack website, and quench their thirst with a soothing design.

 Looking for ways to create a stunning website from home?
 Here are the tools you will need: